Niger became a Party to the WHO Framework Convention on Tobacco Control on November 23, 2005.

 Cigarette Contents and Disclosures

-The law regulates specified contents of cigarettes, including banning sugars and sweeteners; menthol, mint, and spearmint; spices and herbs; and other flavors not previously specified.
+The law regulates specified contents of cigarettes, including banning sugars and sweeteners; mint and spearmint; spices and herbs; and other flavors not previously specified.
+However, menthol is not prohibited.
 The law does not require that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 The law prohibits the sale of tobacco products via vending machines and in specified places including schools, stadiums, healthcare facilities, and offices (public, semi-public, or private).
 The law also prohibits the sale of waterpipe tobacco.
 The law restricts the sale of tobacco products within 500 meters of another tobacco product seller.
 The sale of tobacco products is prohibited to persons under the age of 18.